HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-#### "Upgrading" from SMART Health Links to a consumer-mediated SMART on FHIR Connection
+#### "Upgrading" from SMART Health Links to a Consumer-Mediated SMART on FHIR Connection

 In addition to providing direct access to a pre-configured data set, SMART Health Linkss can include information to help establish a consumer-mediated SMART on FHIR connection to the data source.
 This can be